datamllab/rlcard/docs/toy-examples-r.md

 In Blackjack, the player will get a payoff at the end of the game: 1 if the player wins, -1 if the player loses, and 0 if it is a tie.
 The performance is measured by the average payoff the player obtains by playing 10000 episodes.
 The above example shows that the agent achieves better and better performance during training.
 The logs and learning curves are saved in `./experiments/blackjack_dqn_result/`.

-## Training CFR on Leduc Hold'em
+## Training CFR (chance sampling) on Leduc Hold'em
-To show how we can use `step` and `step_back` to traverse the game tree, we provide an example of solving Leduc Hold'em with CFR:
+To show how we can use `step` and `step_back` to traverse the game tree, we provide an example of solving Leduc Hold'em with CFR (chance sampling):
 ```R
 # Install packages
 py_install('rlcard', pip=TRUE)